MrSurenK/Clubber/README.md

+6. To set up your own accounts before trying out the CRM system:
+    - Download and install Postman
+    - npm run dev the server folder
+    - Creat a new environment variable with initial and current value ```http://127.0.0.1:5001```
+    - Creat a new collection and select ```PUT``` followed by ```{{server}}/auth/register```
+    - In the body, feed the JSON as follows: *(More information regarding the input constraints and user modal schema and the auth validators)*
+      ```
+      {
+      email:
+      isActive:
+      name:
+      isStaff:
+      staffId:
+      staffRank:
+      isMember:
+      memberId:
+      memberRank:
+      barTabActive: ,
+      }

+      ```

-6. After, setting up the above, use any of the login credentials to access the site.
+8. After, setting up the above, use any of the login credentials to access the site.
 Login credentials grant/deny access to features of the web applicaition.
    - **Manager Account**: Full access to CRM
    - **Minion Account**: Same access to CRM but does not have the option to delete staff or members <br/>
      ![Manager Member Portal](front-end/Clubber-CRM/screenshots/ManagerMember.png)